-The goal of this exercise to develop in MPI a distributed memory solution to one of the problems specified in Exercise 1.
+The goal of this exercise to develop in MPI a distributed memory solution to one of the problems specified in Exercise 1, Gaussian Elimination or Traveling Salesman.
 As the base of your parallel programming effort, you may use the sequential program you have developed in Exercise 1; you may also write a new sequential program or ask one of your colleagues for one.
 Our default assumption is that the programs for this assignment are written in C, using the official MPI binding for the parallel solution.